Akash86768/Split-Bill/README.md

 ## Usage

 1. Open the application in your browser.
-2. Enter the participants' names and the respective amounts.
-3. Use the interactive controls to adjust or clear inputs.
+2. Use the interactive controls to adjust or clear inputs.
-4. View the calculated bill split in real-time.
+3. View the calculated bill split in real-time.

 ---